Pwd9000-ML/terraform-azurerm-openai-service/examples/Create_OpenAI_Service_and_Models/README.md

 ## Workflow

-**Step1:** Create a new resource group and KeyVault to store secrets.
+**Step1:** Create a new resource group and Azure Key Vault to store secrets.
-**Step2:** Create a new cognitive OpenAI service in the same resource group as the KeyVault.
+**Step2:** Create a new cognitive OpenAI service in the same resource group as the Key Vault.
 A different resource group can be used if needed.
 **Step3:** Create model deployments on the newly created OpenAI service.
 **Step4:** Save the OpenAI Account and Model deployments details into the Key Vault.